Veterinary Cardiothoracic Surgery

 Treating Your Pet’s Heart, Lungs, and Chest

-Cardiothoracic veterinary surgery involves the surgical treatment of the heart, lungs, and other areas of the chest cavity (thorax), such as the ribs or esophagus.
+Cardiothoracic surgery involves the surgical treatment of the heart, lungs, and other areas of the chest cavity (thorax), such as the ribs or esophagus.
 This includes various congenital or acquired conditions such as arrhythmia or heart disease, cancerous tumor removal, lung diseases, esophageal abnormalities or trauma, infections, or removal of a foreign body, among many others.

 Types of Cardiothoracic Surgeries